SoftwareArchitectureForum/SoftwareArchitectureForum-hugo/content/travel/index.md

 1. Take the [Bus from Union Station to Gunnison]( https://webstore.trailways.com/buy-bus-tickets/denver-co-to-gunnison-co) ($37).
 This is a very comfortable bus with power outlets and WiFi (good enough for email but not for streaming).
+The duration of the bus ride is roughly the same time it takes to drive yourself.
 You should buy your ticket online, when you make your airline reservation.
 When configured correctly, the bus ticket web page should look something like this: ![Bus Ticket](/images/BusReservation.png)